 What motivates you?

-Employers ask this question because they want to see your resiliency, and determination in how you’ll handle challenges and setbacks.
+Employers ask this question because they want your resiliency and determination in handling challenges and setbacks.

 Do Say!